Mani Peninsula: Classical

 Gytheio, 27 km from Sparta, became Mani's – and Sparta's – major port.
-It was captured by Athenian forces in 455 BCE during the First Peloponnesian War, a power struggle between Athens and Sparta and their respective allies fought, in part, to establish supremacy over the Peloponnese.
+It was captured by Athenian forces in 455 BC during the First Peloponnesian War, a power struggle between Athens and Sparta and their respective allies.

 The damaged city and docks were rebuilt; by the end of the war, Gytheio was the main shipyard for the new Spartan fleet.
-Spartan hegemony in the Peloponnese lasted until 371 BCE, when the Thebans under Epaminondas defeated Sparta at the Battle of Leuctra.
+Spartan hegemony in the Peloponnese lasted until 371 BC, when the Thebans under Epaminondas defeated Sparta at the Battle of Leuctra.

 Hellenistic

-Throughout much of the Hellenistic period (323–30 BCE) the Mani Peninsula remained subject to Spartan hegemony.
+Throughout much of the Hellenistic period (323–30 BC), the Mani Peninsula remained subject to Spartan hegemony.
 This era proved turbulent for Mani and Laconia, marked by frequent military engagements and shifting political allegiances.
 Taenarum became a mercenary headquarters in the late 4th century.

-Competition between rival powers resulted in a series of wars that eventually drew in the Kingdom of Macedon and the expanding Roman Republic: the Cleomenean War (229–222 BCE); the Social War (220–217 BCE); the Macedonian Wars (214–148 BCE); and the Laconian War (195 BCE).
-Gytheio, as a major port, remained an especially sought-after prize for all parties.
+Competition between rival powers resulted in a series of wars that eventually drew in the Kingdom of Macedon and the expanding Roman Republic: the Cleomenean War (229–222 BC); the Social War (220–217 BC); the Macedonian Wars (214–148 BC); and the Laconian War (195 BC).
+Gythium, as a major port, remained an especially sought-after prize for all parties.

-In 219–218 BCE, during the Social War, Philip V of Macedon invaded Mani as part of his campaign in Laconia.
-His forces besieged Gytheio and Las but failed to capture them.
+In 218 BC, during the Social War, Philip V of Macedon invaded and overran Laconia.
+In the process, he laid waste the east coast of the Mani Peninsula as far south as Taenarum, though he failed to capture Asine.
+Reversing course northwards, he headed for Gythium, and then made for Helos and the Malea peninsula, which he devastated as far south as Boeae.